Michprac/DevOps_learning_tools/README.md

 - COPY . /app - copying files from your current path (.) to the destination (/app)
 - RUN pip install -r requirements.txt - running command in command prompt (in this example installing python package from the requirements file)
 - EXPOSE 1234 - exposing port 1234
-- CMD python ./launch.py - startng application running python file launch.py
+- CMD python ./main.py - startng application running python file launch.py

+!!!
+Also instead of using ``CMD python ./main.py`` you can use command ``ENTRYPOINT ["python", "/main.py"]``.
+The differenc of these commands is that the first one can be replaced bu putting any command after ``run`` (like ping site.com).
+But for the second command, you should use option ``--entrypoint [COMMAND]`` for replacement.
+The second variant is more prefered.

 To build image, go to the folder witth Dockerfile and run the next command:

 ``docker build -t [NAME]:{VERSION} .`` - where name and version mean name of the image and version respectively

+To push your created image on the Docker Hub you can  run the command:

+``docker push [NAME]:[VERSION]``